aptech/docs/docs/data-management/data-cleaning.rst

 * "lrd" - replace missing values using local residual draws.
 * "predict" - replace missing values using linear regression prediction.

-See the Command Reference for :func:`imppute` for more details and examples.
+See the Command Reference for :func:`impute` for more details and examples.

 Organization
 --------------